Skip to main content

-As we celebrate the twenty fifth anniversary of ISOSCELES, I have taken some time to reflect back on experiences that lead me to Paso Robles and to the creation of our propriety blends.
-In this second blog post, I’ll share three Chateaux that shaped the creation of JUSTIN Vineyards & Winery.
+As I reflect on the experiences that led me to Paso Robles and the creation of our propriety blends, I’m drawn to three Chateaux in particular.
+In this blog post, I’ll describe their contribution to shaping the creation of JUSTIN Vineyards & Winery.

 CHATEAU PRIEURE – LICHINE